drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/10.commerce-pos/02.add-store/docs.md

 ![And Physical store type](images/add-physical-store-type.png)

 Now you will see a form.
 Fill this form and click **Save** button in the bottom.
 You will see the newly created store on the page.

+!
+Note: Adding a physical store for POS is totally optional.
+Your POS will work with your default store as well.